ronaldoussoren/py2app/doc/options.rst

                           is complete
   --debug-skip-macholib   skip macholib phase (app will not be standalone!)
-  --emulate-shell-environment emulate the shell environment in a Terminal window
+  --emulate-shell-environment emulate the shell environment in a Terminal window --qt-plugins            comma-seperated list of Qt plugins to include in a
+                          application using PyQt4.